NarendraPatwardhan/earthly/docs/basics/part-4-args.md

     ENTRYPOINT ["/go-example/go-example"]
     SAVE IMAGE go-example:$tag
 ```
-In our docker target we can create an `ARG` called tag.
+In our `+docker` target we can create an `ARG` called tag.
 In this case, we give it a default value of `latest`.
 If we do not provide a default value the default will be an empty string.

-Then, down in our `SAVE IMAGE` we are able to reference the `ARG` with `$`.
+Then, down in our `SAVE IMAGE` command we are able to reference the `ARG` with `$` followed by the `ARG` name.

 Now we can take advantage of this when we run Earthly.